ethankhall/clu/README.md

 ### Checkout

 `branch-name` is the name of the branch that will be created and pushed to GitHub.
-This should be garenteed to be unique.
-You should use something like `2021-03-21-upgrade-terraform-to-13`.
-This is because if the branch already exists, the migration *WILL FAIL*.
+This name should be unique to your migration, and easy for others to understand.
+The recommendation is `YYYY-MM-DD-short-description`, and example is `2021-03-21-upgrade-terraform-to-13`.

 `pre-flight` is a command that will be run to see if the migration needs to be run.
 This should be used to help you.
 Instead of having to manage if a migration is done, and update the list of repos